Lumunix/lumunix.github.io/collections/_drafts/poetry.markdown

 - Handle packaging and versioning
 - Manage virtual environments creation
 - Install and manage dependencies and versions for your project
-- Centralize project configuration and managment
+- Centralize project configuration and management
 - Publishing python packages

-## Prerequsites
+## Prerequisites
 This guide assumes you have installed and configured [Python](https://www.python.org/downloads/) on your machine.

 ## Installing Poetry
-Installing poetry on your system can be done with a simple command in Terminal or Powershell, depedending on your system.
+Installing poetry on your system can be done with a simple command in Terminal or Powershell, depending on your system.

 ### MacOS
 Open a terminal window and execute the following command: